VenuEmmadi/OtelClusterDeployment/README.md

 This repository provides configuration and deployment files for the OpenTelemetry Collector in a Kubernetes environment.
 The collector ingests metrics, traces, and logs from various sources and exports them to backend systems for analysis and monitoring.

+**Prerequisites**
+- A Kubernetes cluster
+- Kubectl configured to access the cluster

 <h2>Configuration (configmap_collector.yml)</h2>

 The configmap_collector.yml file defines the configuration for the OpenTelemetry Collector using a ConfigMap.
 It contains the following sections: